kubewarden/docs/docs/architecture.md

 based on the endpoint that received the request, uses the correct policy to evaluate it.

-Each policy evaluates inside its own dedicated WebAssembly sandbox.
+Each policy is evaluated inside its own dedicated WebAssembly sandbox.
 The communication between `policy-server` (the "host") and the WebAssembly policy (the "guest") uses the waPC communication protocol.